m-daniela/chat-app/Notes/work.md

 ## AES
 - contemporary crypto/ 282
-- NIST paper
 - diagrams for the algo https://proprivacy.com/guides/aes-encryption
 - https://techjury.net/blog/what-is-aes/
 - https://cr.yp.to/antiforgery/cachetiming-20050414.pdf

-AES (Advanced Encryption Standard) is a symmetric block cipher, based on a substitution-permutation network, which uses keys of length 128, 192 or 256 bits to process data in blocks of 128 bits, introduced by NIST in 2001.
+AES (Advanced Encryption Standard) is a symmetric block cipher, based on a substitution-permutation network, which uses keys of length 128, 192 or 256 bits to process data in blocks of 128 bits, introduced by NIST in 2001 [@aes].
 It was approved by the NSA and is widely used in modern applications, due to its efficiency and security.

-Cache timing side channel attacks are possible.
+Cache timing side channel attacks are possible. /x??

 **Modus operandi**

 - cc/ 296
 - https://www.cryptosys.net/pki/manpki/pki_aesgcmauthencryption.html

-The following modes of operation are refered throughout the thesis:
+The following modes of operation are referenced throughout the thesis:

-**EBC** (Electronic Code book Mode) in which the plaintext is split into n-bit blocks which are encrypted.
-A padding is added if the block is shorter than the specified size.
+**EBC** (Electronic Code book Mode) in which the plaintext is split into n-bit blocks which are encrypted and padding is added to complete the block, if necessary.
 The same key is used for the same block, resulting in the same ciphertext.

-**CBC** (Cipherblock Chaining Mode) makes encryption dependant on the key and, previous message blocks and an initialization vector, so the identical plaintext blocks are mapped to different ciphetext blocks.
+**CBC** (Cipherblock Chaining Mode) makes encryption dependant on the key, previous message blocks and an initialization vector, so the identical plaintext blocks are mapped to different ciphetext blocks.
 With the initialization vector, the ciphertext is one block longer and if an error occurs in one block (such as transmission errors), it will be propagated to the others.

 **GCM** (Galois/ Counter mode) provides authenticated encryption and and authentication and integrity of the additional data.
 Takes as parameters the same as the CBC mode, the key, plaintext and and initialization vector and additional data as well.
 It returns the ciphertext and a MAC.

 **IGE** (Inifinite Garble Mode) has the property of propagating the errors forward indefinitely.

 ---

 **About the algorithm**